-As per the century old BNH Spine Center, “Office Syndrome is caused by unhealthy habits and misuse of muscle, such as staying in the same posture for a prolonged period without sufficient movement”.
+As per the century-old BNH Spine Center, “Office Syndrome is caused by unhealthy habits and improper use of muscle such as staying in the same posture for a prolonged period without sufficient movement”.
 This syndrome strikes most within the working population falling in the age group of 30-55 years.

 Let us delve deep into the matter.
 Most of us remain seated in the same posture in front of our desktops/laptops for hours with eyes focused completely on the screen, sheets and charts.
 We seldom stand or move unless it is required.
 This prolonged lack of muscle and joint movements is bound to give rise to several physical discomforts.

 - The sitting posture in front of the computer or working desk.
 Most of the time it is the wrong one.
 For example, crouching, leaning or sitting in the cross-legged posture.